aataraxiaa/ScalingCarousel/README.md

 ```

+## Orientation

+To change the orientation from a horizontally scrolling view to vertical scrolling just set the `scrollDirection` property to `.vertical` in your viewDidLoad function. the default is `.horizontal`

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.